earthscape/Twitter-Bots/README.md

 BOTS
 ------------------------------------------------

-[List of bots](twitter-bots-uids.csv) - Contains 24,580 rows, 24,578 distinct users.
+[List of bots](twitter-bots-uids.csv) - Contains 24,580 rows with 24,578 distinct users.

 ----------------
 ROWS 1 to 22223